How to Access Massachusetts Probate Court Records Online

 How to Find Out Where a Probate Estate Has Been Filed

-How do you determine the appropriate probate court where an estate is being or has been, probated?
-An estate is probated in the county where the deceased person lived at the time of his or her death, or, in some cases, the county where the deceased person owned real estate.
-Use the following website to locate the correct name of the county by plugging in the name of the city where the deceased person lived or owned real estate: City - County Search.
+An estate is probated in the county in which the deceased person lived at the time of his or her death.
+In some cases, estates are probated in the county where deceased individuals owned real estate.
+The following website can help you locate the correct county, by plugging in the name of the city where the deceased person lived or owned real estate: City - County Search.

 How to Request Copies of Probate Court Documents

-- Appearing in person and asking for a copy of the will or any other probate document, or making a written request by fax or mail if applying in person is not feasible.
+- Appearing in person to request a copy of the will or any other probate document.

 How to View the Online Probate Dockets for Estates Probated in Massachusetts

-If the estate you are interested in is being probated in one of the fourteen counties located in Massachusetts—Barnstable, Berkshire, Bristol, Dukes, Essex, Franklin, Hampden, Hampshire, Middlesex, Nantucket, Norfolk, Plymouth, Suffolk, and Worcester—then follow the links and instructions provided below to view Massachusetts probate court dockets online.
+If you're interested in an estate that's being probated in one of the following fourteen Massachusetts counties: Barnstable, Berkshire, Bristol, Dukes, Essex, Franklin, Hampden, Hampshire, Middlesex, Nantucket, Norfolk, Plymouth, Suffolk, and Worcester, the following steps will help you view probate court dockets online.

 - Next to "Court Department," click on "Probate and Family Court."